sifrwahid/foodfinder/README.md

 foodfinder
 ==========

-The Food Finder	was created by the Healthy Affordable Food Alliance of Washington DC in 2008.
+The Food Finder	was created by the Healthy Affordable Food Alliance (HAFA) of Washington, DC in 2008.

 www.dcfoodfinder.org

 It was a relatively quick project made several years ago and modifications have been made over time.

-The foodfinder uses the Google Maps API and Zoho.
+The Food Finder uses the Google Maps API and Zoho.
 The Zoho database is maintained by HAFA.

 Eventually the format of the Zoho database format should be documented and support for other data sources should be added.